enesmu/Docs/tinyclr/porting/intro.md

 To port to a new board with a new `Target`, make sure it is one of the architectures that we have made a core library available for.
 Then, like above, you'll need to make a new folder for your device under the Devices folder.
 You'll also need to create a new folder under Targets that implements the needed APIs.

 The TinyCLR runtime requires you to provide a few APIs for it to function correctly: deployment, interrupt, power, and time.
 The runtime also makes a few APIs available to you automatically: the API provider itself; a memory allocator; a recurring task creator; and a way to interact with managed objects, arguments, and events.
 Beyond that, you can provide whatever APIs you need like GPIO and SPI.
 See the [native API document](native_apis.md) for details on APIs.
 On top of providing several APIs, you must call all the functions under `TinyCLR_Startup_*` to properly initialize the system.
 The `main.cpp` provided in the repo that our existing ports use and the build system includes is a good starting point.

+## Contributing
+We are taking contributions to the TinyCLR OS ports and documentation, but we don't have an established process just yet, so standard contributing practices apply.
+Create a fork of the repo, create a new branch from dev, work on your changes, then submit a PR.
+Make sure to follow the existing style for the project and keep your changes easily reviewable.
+Your changes will need to be licensed under Apache 2 and you need to sign a Contributor License Agreement with us before your PR can be accepted.